wso2/docs-is/en/identity-server/next/docs/get-started/try-samples/qsg-oidc-webapp-java-ee.md

     ![WSO2 Identity Server sign in page]({{base_path}}/assets/img/guides/applications/sign-in-is.png){: width="350" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

 3. Enter the credentials of your user account and click **Sign In**.

+    !!! note "Extend your login session"
+        By default, the user login session is active for only `15 minutes`.
+You can extend the session to `14 days` by selecting the **Remember me on this computer** option provided at the login screen of your application.